Novel Coronavirus (COVID-19)

 Yes.
 Call your plumber.
 Service providers like plumbers, electricians, and exterminators may keep working and providing their services to the public.
 To obtain supplies for a DIY solution, you can also visit your hardware store, which is also allowed to stay open.

-I see people violating the social distancing requirements or they are still having their gardeners work.
-Should I call 911?
+I see people violating the social distancing requirements, should I call 911?

 No. 911 should not be used to report violations of the Shelter-in-Place Order.
 Please contact the Police Department Dispatch at 650-688-6500.